The Virginia Rent Relief Program (RRP) has two ways to apply:

-If a complete application is approved through the RRP Support Center payments are made by check from DHCD and put in the mail for delivery by the U.S. Postal Service within 3-4 business days.
+If a complete application is approved through the RRP Support Center payments are made by check from DHCD.
 If an application is made through Virginia Housing, payments are made via direct deposit.

-Roommates: If multiple roommates live in the same household, but only one roommate needs RRP assistance, he/she can apply for his/her portion.
-The applicant does not need to include roommates' income on the application.
-If eligible, the portion of the rent will be prorated and paid directly to the landlord.
+If multiple roommates live in the same household, but only one roommate needs RRP assistance, they can apply for their portion only.
+The applicant does not need to include their roommates' income on the application.
+If eligible, the applicant’s portion of the rent will be prorated and paid directly to the landlord.
 In this situation, the applicant must submit the Roommate Certification form to self-certify that they are living with a non-family member.

-Previous Housing: RRP does not provide assistance for expenses incurred at previous rental homes.
-A tenant may only receive aid for their current housing rent/fees.
+RRP does not provide assistance for expenses incurred at previous rental homes.
+A tenant may only receive aid for their current housing.

 Voucher/Subsidized Housing: Are tenants of federally subsidized housing, e.g. Low Income Housing Credit, Public Housing, or Indian Housing Block Grant-assisted properties, eligible for RRP?

-Applicants with housing vouchers or another form of rental assistance are eligible for RRP funds but only for the tenant portion of their rent.
+Yes.
+Applicants with housing vouchers or another form of rental assistance are eligible for RRP, but only for the tenant’s portion of their rent.
 These households can receive assistance for rent arrears as well as the current month and three future months of rent, as long as the lease covers the three future months.

 Long-term Stays: Are applicants living in hotels/motels/AirBnB lodging eligible?

-Yes, if they have been residents of the hotel/motel/Airbnb for 60 days or more and can provide documentation of their stay using a statement from the proprietor.
+Yes, if they have been residents of the hotel/motel/Airbnb for 30 days or more and can provide documentation of their stay using a statement from the proprietor.
 In these circumstances, a billing statement can be used in lieu of a lease.

 How is household income defined for purposes of the RRP program?
 How will income be documented and verified?

-RRP determines income eligibility using the household’s monthly income at the time of application.
-In addition, applicants must also provide income documentation for all adult household members for at least the two months prior to the application’s submission.
+RRP determines income eligibility using the household’s current monthly gross income. .
+In addition, applicants must also provide income documentation for all adult household members, including payments made to an adult on behalf of a child living in the home.

-For determining monthly income, RRP must obtain income documentation for each adult household member, including payments made to an adult on behalf of a child living in the home.
-Examples of income documentation include, but are not limited to: wage statement, interest statement, unemployment compensation statement).
-If an applicant qualifies based on monthly income, an applicant can reapply for additional assistance every three months, but RRP must re-determine the household income eligibility each time for the duration of assistance.
+For determining current monthly gross income, RRP must obtain income documentation for each adult household member, including payments made to an adult on behalf of a child living in the home.
+Examples of income documentation include, but are not limited to: paystubs, unemployment compensation statements, SSI/SSDI benefit documentation, etc. If an applicant qualifies based on monthly income, an applicant can reapply for additional assistance every three months, but RRP must re-determine the household income eligibility each time for the duration of assistance.

-No Bank/Cash Only: If an applicant or adult household member does not use a bank or other financial institution and/or is paid in cash, the Cash Income Certification form must be completed by the applicant.
+If an applicant or adult household member does not use a bank or other financial institution and/or is paid in cash, the Cash Income Certification form must be completed by the applicant.
 This is done by the applicant by downloading the Cash Income Certification form, completing it, logging into the Support Center website and attaching it to their application.
 When a landlord applies through Virginia Housing, the Cash Income Certification should be completed by the tenant and submitted with the application.

-Yes, to the extent administratively feasible, applicants must document that they have (i) qualified for unemployment benefits or (ii) experienced a reduction in income, incurred significant costs, or experienced other financial hardship due directly or indirectly to COVID-19 that threaten the household’s ability to pay the costs of the rental property when due.
-Applicants must demonstrate a risk of experiencing homelessness or housing instability, which may include past due rent and utility notices and eviction notices, if any, as part of the application process.
+Applicants must document that they have either (i) qualified for unemployment benefits or (ii) experienced a reduction in income, incurred additional costs, or experienced other financial hardship due directly or indirectly to COVID-19 that threatens the household’s ability to pay rent when due.
+Applicants must select how they have been COVID-impacted from a series of statements that are a part of the application.

-I’m being asked to submit Attachment C. What is that?
+I’m being asked to submit the RRP Landlord-Tenant Household Agreement.
+What is that?
 Where do I find it?

 When a tenant submits an application through the Support Center, how does the landlord submit the tenant’s ledger, their Virginia W-9, and sign their portion of the Landlord and Tenant Household Agreement?